 Step #1: Check-In @ Jr Rec Hall - Arrive at camp for 3:00 pm on the first day of session.
 A parking attendant will direct you to a parking spot upon arrival.
 Please park accordingly and line up in front of the Jr Rec Hall no earlier than 10 minutes before your start time.
 Leave all cabin/hockey gear in your car, but bring any camper medications into the Rec Hall with you.
-Families will proceed through the building and meet up with the Staff Development Directors to begin the check-in process, which includes the following:
+Families will begin by proceeding through the outside Health Screening Area and continue through the building.
+Check-In process includes the following:

-- Meet Kevin- Camp Director and Jeff- Assistant Camp Director on the front porch - Pick-up Check-In Sheet, detailing Cabin Assignment & Bunk1 Details - Settle any outstanding balances (if required) - Pick-up Souvenir T-shirt (ONLY if you purchased online during registration) - If required, meet with Health Care Team (drop off medications, discuss medical concerns) - Health Check Screening each camper will receive a temperature and head lice check
+- Greeting and Introductions by Kevin Camp Director and Jeff Assistant Camp Director - Verification of digital copy or printout of Government issued Covid-19 Vaccination Certificate with QR Code - Health Check Screening each camper will receive a detailed health history screening (including Covid-19 screening), temperature check and head lice check - Pick-up Check-In Sheet, detailing Cabin Assignment & Bunk1 Details - Settle any outstanding balances (if required) - Pick-up Souvenir T-shirt (ONLY if you purchased online during registration) - If required, meet with Health Care Team (drop off medications, discuss medical concerns)